0%

 These spots cause the most confusion, so the state lists clear rules:

-• Turning left?
-Let approaching traffic pass before you move.
+• If making a left turn, let oncoming traffic pass before you move.

-• Stopping at a sign and turning right?
-Wait for cars moving straight through.
+• If stopping at a sign and turning right, wait for cars moving straight through.

-• Arriving at an unmarked crossroad?
-The first vehicle to stop goes first.
+• If arriving at an unmarked crossroad, the first vehicle to stop goes first.

-• Arriving at the same moment?
-Yield to the car on your right.
+• If two vehicles arrive at an intersection simultaneously, yield to the car on your right.

-• All drivers must obey stop signs and lights, even late at night when the road looks empty.
+Just like with stop signs, drivers are required to obey traffic signals at all times, even late at night when the road looks empty.

 Parking Lots